Mathursan-001/account-management-system/README.md

 # AMS - Account Management System

-A Spring Boot application for managing accounts with REST API endpoints, built with modern Java technologies.
+A Spring Boot application for managing accounts with REST API endpoints, built with modern Java technologies and comprehensive exception handling, testing, and logging.

 ## Project Overview

-This is a Spring Boot 4.0.3 application that provides account management functionality.
-The system leverages JPA for data persistence, H2 as an embedded database, and includes comprehensive validation and testing capabilities.
+This is a Spring Boot 4.0.3 application that provides robust account management functionality.
+The system leverages:
+- **JPA** for data persistence with H2 as an embedded database
+- **Global exception handling** with standardized error responses
+- **Comprehensive testing** using JUnit 5, Mockito, and Spring Test
+- **AOP-based logging** for cross-cutting concerns
+- **Bean validation** with detailed error messages
+- **Builder patterns** (Lombok) for clean object creation

 ## Technology Stack